rocco-martinazzo/LowerBounds/README.md

 This is a simple code to compute and test lower bounds of hermitian operators, typically the Hamiltonian operator of some interesting physical system.
-It reads the tridiagonal representation of the operator (of whatever dimensions) as given by the Lanczos algorithm, please provide the diagonal and first-diagonal elements in alpha.dat and beta.dat, respectively.
+It reads the tridiagonal representation of the operator (of whatever dimensions) as given by the Lanczos algorithm.
+The diagonal and first-diagonal elements are expected in files alpha.dat and beta.dat, respectively (simple columns of real(8) numbers).
 The largest dimensional calculation provides reference values to compute the error of both the upper and lower bound estimates.
 Please ignore these information if you know that the Lanczos calculation is not yet converged.